 Compiler selection and usage

 Nearly all software has bugs and compilers are no exception.
-Therefore, the compiler needs to be carefully selected from trusted sources and qualified prior to use.
+Therefore, the compiler should be carefully selected from trusted sources and qualified prior to use.
 Perhaps less obvious, though, is the use of compiler options.
 Different compiler options can cause differences in generated code.
 A careful selection of settings can improve the predictability of code, such as a setting that causes the flagging of any usage of an implementation-defined behaviour.

 Primary avoidance mechanisms

-Each vulnerability listed in clauses 6 and 7 provides a set of ways that the vulnerability can be avoided or mitigated.
+Each vulnerability listed in Clauses 6 and 7 provides a set of ways that the vulnerability can be avoided or mitigated.
 Many of the mitigations and avoidance mechanisms are common.
 This subclause documents the most effective and most common mitigations, together with references to which vulnerabilities they apply.